Section 1. Definition of members in good standing

 - Honorable mention – 10 points

-The Cream of the Crop is the image/multiple entry selected by the judges as the best work in the contest from the first-place winners.
+The Cream of the Crop is the image/multiple entries selected by the judges as the best work in the contest from the first-place winners.
 This image receives an additional ten points.

 Section 2.
 CLIP CONTEST PHOTOGRAPHER OF THE YEAR

 The photographer who accumulates the most points in a given calendar year will be named the INPA clip contest photographer of the year.
-In the event of a tie, the winner will be determined by the number of first place wins in the year followed by number second, third and honorable mentions.
+In the event of a tie, the winner will be determined by the number of first-place wins in the year followed by the second, third and honorable mentions.
 When available, the winner will receive a camera from Nikon or Canon at the annual contest.